Gowee/zhconv-rs/README.md

 *Note:*  `zh-TW` and `zh-HK` are derived from `zh-Hant`. `zh-CN` is derived from `zh-Hans`.
 Currently, `zh-MO` shares the same dictionary as `zh-HK`, and `zh-MY`/`zh-SG` share the same dictionary as `zh-CN`, unless additional rules are provided.
 </details>

 Chained dictionary groups from OpenCC are flattened and merged with the MediaWiki conversion table for each target variant, then compiled into an Aho-Corasick automaton at compile-time.
-After internal compression, the bundled conversion tables and automata occupy ~0.6 MiB (without OpenCC) or ~2.7 MiB (with OpenCC enabled).
+After internal compression, the bundled conversion tables and automata occupy ~0.6 MiB (with MediWiki enabled only) or ~2.7 MiB (with both MediaWiki and OpenCC enabled).

 ## Performance